Skip to content

 What Are f-strings?

-An f-string is a string prefixed with the letter f or F, which allows you to embed Python expressions directly inside the string using curly braces {}.
+An f-string is a string that starts with the character f or F, and you can insert Python expressions directly within the string with curly braces {}.

 Why I Prefer f-strings